Every day, merchants trust Magento with their most important commerce data and we seek to maintain that trust through our commitment to privacy.

 Customers own their data and have control over where that data will be located.
 The customer specifies the location where their production and development instances reside.
 They also specify which location will be used for the Magento Business Intelligence (MBI) environment used in conjunction with Magento Commerce Cloud and if that MBI application has access to personally identifiable information or not.
 Production instances can be located in most AWS Regions while development and MBI environments can be located in either the United States or in the European Union at this time.
 Customer web content such as static images, media files and web pages may pass through the Fastly CDN server network but is not stored in the Fastly network.
 All partners included in the Magento Commerce offering have contractual obligations to ensure the protection of customer and/or consumer data.
 Magento will not move customer or consumer personal data from the locations specified by the customer.

 As part of providing the services included in Magento Commerce Cloud, Magento staff need to access the production systems that contain important data.
 These employees are trained to securely handle and protect customer and consumer data.
 Access to these systems is limited to employees that require access to perform their job functions.
 These employees only have access to the data for the time needed to deliver these services that are required to provide the Magento Commerce Cloud offering.

-To assist merchants with their GDPR compliance efforts, Magento has made data mappings available for the Magento software, so you are able to identify the locations of where information is stored in our application.
+To assist merchants with their GDPR and CCPA compliance efforts, Magento has made data mappings available for the Magento software, so you are able to identify the locations of where information is stored in our application.
 These mappings are available for Magento 1.x and Magento 2.x and cover Magento Commerce cloud, on-premise as well as Magento Open Source.